pocket-id/analytics/README.md

 ## API Endpoints

-This server is hostet at `https://analytics.pocket-id.org`.
+This server is hosted at `https://analytics.pocket-id.org`.

 ### Get Statistics